 God does not want us to rely on our own wisdom or human understanding of handling situations.
 Blending in, in order to be accepted.
 Pleasing people.
 Flattering, pretending, manipulating, coercing, taking advantage of others’ weaknesses for our gain.

 When confronted with unpleasant or tough situations, we need to turn to God to either lead us out or lead us through.
 If we are loyal to him, patiently wait for his intervention, and do not take matters into our own hands, he will intervene on our behalf, shift things, move or remove people, turn situations around, protect us and promote us.
 There is nothing that can stand in his way.

 I find it intriguing that God is looking to and fro throughout the whole earth to find someone loyal.
-Are we so disloyal that God must search for us?
+Another translation uses “hearts fully committed to him”.
+Are we so half-hearted, so ready to compromise, that God must search throughout the whole earth?

-He wants to show himself strong on our behalf, all he requires is a heart that longs for his help, a heart that trusts him.
+He wants to show himself strong on our behalf, all he requires is an obedient heart that longs for his help, a heart that trusts him.
 He seems eager to find someone, almost desperate.
-Where are his loyal children who wait on him and seek his strong helping hand?
+Where are his loyal children who wait on him and believe he will come through for them?